-The Company acts as a holding company for its subsidiaries.
+The Company acts as a holding company for several subsidiaries mainly operating in the construction sector.
 The Company and its subsidiaries are collectively referred to as "the Group".
-These separate interim financial statements present the financial performance and position of the Company only and do not include the operating results and financial position of its subsidiaries.
-In these separate financial statements, the investments in subsidiaries are stated at cost less provision for impairment losses (refer accounting policy on impairment) in accordance with International Accounting Standard 27 Consolidated and Separate Financial Statements.
-In order to have a more comprehensive understanding of the results of operations, financial position, changes in equity and cash flows, the consolidated interim financial statements of the Group for the three month period ended 31 March 2021 issued separately on 19 May 2021 should be referred to.
+These separate financial statements present the financial performance and position of the Company only and do not include the operating results and financial position of the subsidiaries.
+In these financial statements, the investments in subsidiaries are stated at cost less provision for impairment losses (refer accounting policy on impairment) in accordance with International Accounting Standard 27 Consolidated and Separate Financial Statements.
+In order to have a more comprehensive understanding of the results of operations, financial position, changes in equity and cash flows, the consolidated interim financial statements of the Group for the six month period ended 30 June 2021 issued separately on 26 August 2021 should be referred to.